AjiteshBD/FlightSuretyInsurance/README.md

 # FlightSurety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a Passenger insurance if the flight is delayed by some airline technical reson.

 ## Install